blastertec/Cellular-operator-custormer-classification/README.md

 * train.csv
 * test.csv

-`tabular_data` and `hashed_feature` countain features data for 4084 customers, where "id" is client's identifier, "period" - data period, "feature_1, 2 ..
+`tabular_data` and `hashed_feature` contain features data for 4084 customers, where "id" is client's identifier, "period" - data period, "feature_1, 2 ..
 49" contain feature about client's activities.
 Part of the tabular_data file:
 <p align="left">
   <img src="img/tabular_data.png" alt="initial tabular data" width="420"/>
 </p>

-I'm not given any information what those encoded "features" mean, but it can be assumed they are something like this:
+I'm not given any information on what do those encoded "features" mean, but it can be assumed they are something like this:
 <p align="left">
   <img src="img/readable_headings.png" alt="possible headings for the data table" width="420"/>
 </p>